Pitfalls to Avoid When Using Common Carriers to Ship Your LTL FreightPosted On 26th April 2019

 In your Purchase Order if possible hold them financially responsible for All/Any packaging errors or consequences of un-rigorous packaging of their goods, and state that any Claims of Damage or Loss on the goods they ship automatically extend the Invoice Due Date until it is clear their Packaging was not responsible for the Damage or Loss of Goods.

 Common Carrier delivery times are not guaranteed unless you pay for a guarantee.
-Further, read the terms of each Carrier’s Guarantee to learn what will really happen if they deliver late, what the precise consequences are to the price you agreed to pay.
+Further, read the terms of each Carrier’s Guarantee to learn what will really happen if they deliver late, and what the precise consequences are to the price you agreed to pay.

-Don’t try to save money on a Critical Shipment if you might get fired if it does not arrive on schedule: If a shipment is critical, ship on an expedited, direct CONTRACT CARRRIER not common carrier.
+Don’t try to save money on a Time-Critical Shipment if you might get fired if it does not arrive on schedule: If a shipment is critical, ship on an expedited, direct CONTRACT CARRIER, not a common carrier.
 Freight Run can provide various types and sizes of trailers for Expedited shipments from flatbeds to Cargo/Sprinter Vans all the way to 53’ trailers.
 Truck/Air/Truck is also possible with FreightRun, contact us.

 Pictures help.
-If possible, you can include in the pics a tape measure so inspectors can verify the L X W X H of the cargo in those pictures – this will bullet proof you to Inspectors’ claims that you shipped something larger than you did.
+If possible, you can include in the pics a tape measure so inspectors can verify the L X W X H of the cargo in those pictures – this will bulletproof you to Inspectors’ claims that you shipped something larger than you did.